 More Fantasy News

-Rahm posted a two-day total of six-over-par at the Charles Schwab Challenge to miss the cut by four strokes.
+Rahm posted a two-day total of even-par at the Charles Schwab Challenge to miss the cut by two strokes.